-- 19.1 Any notice or other communication to be made under or in connection with the Loan Terms: - (a) if to the Administrative Agent, the Issuing Dealer or the Dealers shall be given at the address registered with the Swedish Companies Registration Office (Sw.
-Bolagsverket) on the Business Day prior to dispatch or, if sent by email by the Issuer, to the email address notified by the recipient to the Issuer from time to time; - (b) if to the Issuer, shall be given at the address registered with the Swedish Companies Registration Office on the Business Day prior to dispatch or, if sent by email by the Administrative Agent, to the email address notified by the Issuer to the Administrative Agent from time to time; and - (c) if to the Noteholders, shall be given at their addresses as registered with the relevant CSD, on the Record Date prior to dispatch, and by either courier delivery (if practicably possible) or letter for all Noteholders.
-A notice to the Noteholders shall also be published on the website of the Issuer and the Administrative Agent. - Any notice or other communication made by one person to another under or in connection with the Loan Terms shall be sent by way of courier, personal delivery or letter, or, if between the Issuer and the Administrative Agent, by email, and will only be effective, in case of courier or personal delivery, when it has been left at the address specified in Clause 19.1 in case of letter, three Business Days after being deposited postage prepaid in an envelope addressed to the address specified in Clause 19.1 or, in case of email, when received in readable form by the email recipient.
-Any notice sent to the Noteholders shall also be disclosed by way of a press release and made available on the Issuer's website.

-19.3 Failure to send a notice or other communication to a Noteholder or any defect in it shall not affect its sufficiency with respect to other Noteholders.
+- 15.1 Any notice or other communication to be made under or in connection with the Loan Terms: - (a) if to the Administrative Agent, the Issuing Dealer or the Dealers (except for Nordea Bank Abp) shall be given at the address registered with the Swedish Companies Registration Office (Sw.
+Bolagsverket) on the Business Day prior to dispatch or, if sent by email by the Issuer, to the email address notified by the recipient to the Issuer from time to time; - (b) if to Nordea Bank Abp, notice shall be given to the address registered in the Finnish Trade Register, to the attention of Debt Capital Markets, on the Business Day prior to dispatch or, if sent by email by the Issuer, to the email address notified by the recipient to the Issuer from time to time; - (c) if to the Issuer, shall be given at the address registered with the Swedish Companies Registration Office on the Business Day prior to dispatch or, if sent by email by the Administrative Agent, to the email address notified by the Issuer to the Administrative Agent from time to time; and - (d) if to the Noteholders, shall be given at their addresses as registered with the relevant CSD, on the Record Date prior to dispatch, and by either courier delivery (if practicably possible) or letter for all Noteholders.
+A notice to the Noteholders shall also be published on the website of the Issuer and the Administrative Agent. - 15.2 Any notice or other communication made by one person to another under or in connection with the Loan Terms shall be sent by way of courier, personal delivery or letter, or, if between the Issuer and the Administrative Agent, by email, and will only be effective, in case of courier or personal delivery, when it has been left at the address specified in Clause 15.1 in case of letter, three Business Days after being deposited postage prepaid in an envelope addressed to the address specified in Clause 15.1 or, in case of email, when received in readable form by the email recipient.
+Any notice sent to the Noteholders shall also be disclosed by way of a press release and made available on the Issuer's website. - 15.3 Failure to send a notice or other communication to a Noteholder or any defect in it shall not affect its sufficiency with respect to other Noteholders.

-20 FORCE MAJEURE AND LIMITATION OF LIABILITY
+16 FORCE MAJEURE AND LIMITATION OF LIABILITY

-- 20.1 With regards to the obligations imposed on the Dealers and the IPA, respectively, the Dealers and the IPA, as applicable, shall not be held liable for any losses arising out of any Swedish or foreign legal enactment, or any measure undertaken by a Swedish or foreign public authority, or war, strike, blockade, boycott, lockout or any other similar circumstance.
-The reservation in respect of strikes, blockades, boycotts and lockouts applies even if the party concerned itself takes such measures or is subject to such measures. - 20.2 Losses arising in other cases shall not be compensated by a Dealer or the IPA if the relevant entity has exercised due care.
-In no case shall compensation be paid for indirect losses. - 20.3 Should a Dealer or the IPA not be able to fulfil its obligations under these Terms and Conditions due to any circumstance set out in Clause 20.1, such action may be postponed until the obstacle has been removed. - The aforesaid shall apply unless otherwise provided in the Swedish Financial Instruments Accounts Act or the Norwegian Securities Register Act, as applicable.
+- With regards to the obligations imposed on the Dealers and the IPA, respectively, the Dealers and the IPA, as applicable, shall not be held liable for any losses arising out of any Swedish or foreign legal enactment, or any measure undertaken by a Swedish or foreign public authority, or war, strike, blockade, boycott, lockout or any other similar circumstance.
+The reservation in respect of strikes, blockades, boycotts and lockouts applies even if the party concerned itself takes such measures or is subject to such measures. - Losses arising in other cases shall not be compensated by a Dealer or the IPA if the relevant entity has exercised due care.
+In no case shall compensation be paid for indirect losses. - Should a Dealer or the IPA not be able to fulfil its obligations under these Terms and Conditions due to any circumstance set out in Clause 16.1, such action may be postponed until the obstacle has been removed. - The aforesaid shall apply unless otherwise provided in the Swedish Financial Instruments Accounts Act or the Norwegian Securities Register Act, as applicable.

-21 GOVERNING LAW AND JURISDICTION
+17 GOVERNING LAW AND JURISDICTION